Pickleball Doubles Strategy

 9 – Placement Strategy

 In pickleball doubles, the placement of your shots is key.
-You want to place the ball where your opponent has difficulty getting to it or in a spot that will make it difficult for them to return the ball.
+You want to place the ball where your opponent has difficulty getting to it or in a spot that will make it difficult for them to return it.
 There are many different places you can place your shots, but here are a few of the most common ones:

 The serve is one of the best places to start with a placement shot.
 You want to aim for the far corner of the court so your opponent has difficulty returning it.
 Getting them moving back and forth across the court will put them on defense and give you an advantage.

-Ideal Strategies and Spots for Different Placemats
+Ideal Strategies for Winning Doubles Pickleball and Spots for Different Placemats

 If you want to hit a groundstroke: